beve-org/beve/README.md

 ## Concerning Compression

-Note that EVE is not a compression algorithm.
+Note that BEVE is not a compression algorithm.
 It uses some bit packing to be more space efficient, but strings and numerical values see no compression.
-This means that EVE binary is very compressible, like JSON, and it is encouraged to use compression algorithms like [LZ4](https://lz4.org), [Zstandard](https://github.com/facebook/zstd), [Brotli](https://github.com/google/brotli), etc. where size is critical.
+This means that BEVE binary is very compressible, like JSON, and it is encouraged to use compression algorithms like [LZ4](https://lz4.org), [Zstandard](https://github.com/facebook/zstd), [Brotli](https://github.com/google/brotli), etc. where size is critical.

 ## Compressed Unsigned Integer